interplaynetary/free-association/docs/implementation/collective-coordination.md

 Members can:
 - Join by establishing recognition with existing members
 - Leave by removing recognition or being removed from others' recognition
-- Participate at varying levels based on mutual recognition strength
+- Participate at varying levels based on reciprocal alignment strength
 - Maintain autonomy in membership decisions

 No central body controls membership or defines participation criteria.